Hire a student or alumni

 - Fresh perspectives that students bring to your workforce.

 - Opportunity to foster the next generation of employees by providing them with valuable career-related work experiences.

-At NSCC we offer four broad categories of work experiences that prepare students for their professional or occupational field of study.
-View a comprehensive Employer Work Experience Guide (PDF 361KB)
+We offer five broad categories of work experiences that prepare students for their professional or occupational field of study.

 - 5 to 8 weeks (paid or unpaid)